EAA Awards 2014, Edinburgh Architectural Association news, Scotland architecture designs, Buildings architects, Judges

 Window on Wild Lindisfarne – Icosis Architects

-Ambassador Award Winner – Window on Wild Lindisfarne – Icosis Architects
+Ambassador Award Winner – Window on Wild Lindisfarne – designed by Icosis Architects

 Lindisfarne - a Winner at EAA Awards 2014